TWUOnline/orientation/digital-literacy.md

 In December 2013, the Senior Director for Corporate Communications at the internet company IAC was fired from her job.
 The reason that she was fired was that there was a massive global response to something that she did.
 She sent a tweet.

-Justine Sacco was traveling from New York to Cape Town, South Africa to visit family for the holidays and, on a layover at Heathrow, she tweeted to her 170 Twitter followers:
+Justine was traveling from New York to Cape Town, South Africa to visit family for the holidays and, on a layover at Heathrow, she tweeted to her 170 Twitter followers:

 > Going to Africa.
 Hope I don’t get AIDS.
 Just kidding.
 I’m white!